hmaier-fws/dm-user-guide/source-files/background/why-data-managment.md

 ---
 description: Introduction to the goals and benefits of data management
+order: 1
 ---

 # Why Data Managment?

-**​​​​​​​"If a biologist counts a bird, and no one knows, does it really count?"**
+**"If a biologist counts a bird, and no one knows, does it really count?"**

 To make data count, data must go beyond its immediate need.
 Staff must take additional steps to preserve data in a useful form and make it accessible and discoverable far into the future.
 This is data management.&#x20;